-The most beautiful palaces and museums in Turin, Italy
+The best museums in Turin, Italy

-Museum lovers will definitely love Turin!
-The museums in Turin, Italy are exceptional and Turin’s palaces are simply gorgeous.
+The museums in Turin are exceptional and Turin’s palaces are simply gorgeous.

 Get an offline map of all the places in this guide

-The best museums in turin
+The best museums in Turin

 The National Cinema Museum